The True Story Behind Nat King Cole’s ‘The Christmas Song’

 And then in 1946, Cole recorded The Christmas Song, which helped to change the course of his career from predominantly jazz musician and singer to sentimental standards performer.

-Cole eventually headlined his own television program, The Nat King Cole Show, in the 1950s, which was unheard of at the time for an African-American to have.
+Cole eventually headlined his own television program, The Nat King Cole Show, in the 1950s, which was unheard of at the time for a Black entertainer to have.

-Although, as noted earlier, the holiday tune has been recorded by many, it is Cole who distinguished it by being the first African-American to record a popular Christmas song.
+Although, as noted earlier, the holiday tune has been recorded by many, it is Cole who distinguished it by being the first Black singer to record a popular Christmas song.
 His rendition has captivated generation after generation since then.

 One of its composers, Mel Tormé, could have recorded the song himself, but he knew Cole’s star was on the rise and wanted the song to have maximum success.
 And so, Tormé put the future Christmas classic in Cole’s more than capable hands.